 'Two are better than one; if either of them falls down; one can help the other up' (Ecclesiastes 4:9-10)

 Living our lives with kindness and compassion and learning to live with open hearts and minds.
-Loving ourselves and each other in all our fullness.
+Loving each other and ourselves in all our fullness.

 'So in everything, do to others what you would have them do to you' (Matthew 7:12)

 Learning to lead by example and living to serve others.
-Modelling kindness and care for ourselves and one another, for our environment and our wider world.
+Modelling kindness and care to one another and ourselves, for our environment and our wider world.

 'Do everything in love' (1 Corinthians 16:14)